Anglo-Catholicism: Oxford Movement

 John Keble, priest and poet, was a prominent leader in the Oxford Movement, promoting Anglo-Catholic theology.

 The modern Anglo-Catholic movement began with the Oxford Movement in the Victorian era, sometimes termed "Tractarianism".
 In the early 19th century, various factors caused misgivings among English church people, including the decline of church life and the spread of unconventional practices in the Church of England.
 The British government's action in 1833 of beginning a reduction in the number of Church of Ireland bishoprics and archbishoprics inspired a sermon from John Keble in the University Church in Oxford on the subject of "National Apostasy".
 This sermon marked the inception of what became known as the Oxford Movement.

 The principal objective of the Oxford Movement was the defence of the Church of England as a divinely founded institution, of the doctrine of apostolic succession, and of the Book of Common Prayer as a "rule of faith".
 The key idea was that Anglicanism was not a Protestant denomination but a branch of the historical Christian Church, along with the Roman Catholic and Eastern Orthodox churches.
 It was argued that Anglicanism had preserved the historical apostolic succession of priests and bishops, and thus the Catholic sacraments.
 These ideas were promoted in a series of ninety "Tracts for the Times", but were rejected both by the Roman Catholic and Eastern Orthodox churches.

 The principal leaders of the Oxford Movement were John Keble, John Henry Newman, and Edward Bouverie Pusey.
 The movement gained influential support, but it was also attacked by some bishops of the church and by the latitudinarians within the University of Oxford, who believed in conforming to official Church of England practices but who felt that matters of doctrine, liturgical practice, and ecclesiastical organisation were of relatively little importance.
 Within the Oxford Movement, there gradually arose a much smaller group which tended towards submission to the supremacy of the Roman Catholic Church.

 In 1845, the university censured a tract entitled Ideal of a Christian Church and its author, the pro-Roman Catholic theologian W. G. Ward, on which basis was imputed the moniker "Ideal Ward".
 In 1850, evangelical cleric George Cornelius Gorham had victory in a celebrated legal action against church authorities.
 Consequently, some Anglicans of Anglo-Catholic churchmanship were received into the Roman Catholic Church, while others, such as Mark Pattison, embraced Latitudinarian Anglicanism, and yet others, such as James Anthony Froude, became skeptics.

 The majority of adherents of the movement remained in the Church of England and, despite hostility in the press and in government, the movement spread.
-Its liturgical practices were influential, as were its social achievements (including its slum settlements) and its revival of male and female monasticism within Anglicanism.
+Its liturgical practices were influential, as were its social achievements (including its missions in slums) and its revival of male and female monasticism within Anglicanism.